 You have the right to request information about the professional qualifications of your student's teachers.
-Under ESSA, parents of children in schools that receive Title 1 dollars have the right to request information regarding the professional qualifications of the student's classroom teacher(s) and paraprofessionals.
-For more information, contact the Office of Human Resources at 360.691.7717.
+Contact the Office of Human Resources at 360.691.7717 for information.

 TRANSITIONAL BILINGUAL INSTRUCTIONAL PROGRAM

 Each school will survey new students for English language proficiency.
 If indicated, a member of the District's staff will then administer an assessment.
 The school will notify you if it determines that your child needs specialized language instruction.
 You are encouraged to become an active participant in your child's language instruction.